-As one of just two Citizenship by Investment Programmes worldwide (and the only one in the Caribbean) that allows its citizens to enter, invest and work in the US via the E-2 Investor visa treaty, Grenada’s CIP is proving increasingly popular with HNWIs, especially from India and China, where there is increased private wealth.
+As one of just three Citizenship by Investment Programmes worldwide (and the only one in the Caribbean) that allows its citizens to enter, invest and work in the US via the E-2 Investor visa treaty, Grenada’s CIP is proving increasingly popular with HNWIs, especially from India and China, where there is increased private wealth.

 And with waiting lists for the EB-5 Immigrant Investor Visa to the United States increasingly long (it can take Indians up to a decade to gain residency of the US via this visa) and the EB-5 Immigrant Visa proving increasingly expensive, wealthy HNWIs are looking instead to the E-2 Investor Visa as an attractive substitute.